 Zooplankton sampling will occur on the schedule described above at 3 locations per site.
 Ideally, sampling will occur at these sampling locations for the lifetime of the Observatory (core sites) or the duration of the site's affiliation with the NEON project (relocatable sites).
-However, circumstances may arise requiring that sampling within a site be shifted from one particular location to another.
+However, circumstances may arise requiring that sampling within a site be moved from one particular location to another.
 In general, sampling is considered to be compromised when sampling at a location becomes so limited that data quality is significantly reduced.
-If sampling at a given location becomes compromised, a problem ticket should be submitted by Field Operations to Science.
+If sampling at a given location becomes compromised, use NEON's problem reporting system to report to Science.